reslp/phylociraptor/docs/introduction/minimal.rst

 Analysis setup
 -----------------------

 At first it is necessary to download the genomes which should be analyzed.
-Specific accession numbers to be downloaded from NCBI are specified in the `data file`.
-You can start the procoess with this command (runtime: about 3 mintues depending on the speed of your connection):
+Specific accession numbers to be downloaded from NCBI are specified in the *data file*.

+You can start the process with the following command (runtime: about 3 mintues, depending on the speed of your connection):

 .. code-block:: bash

         $ ./phylociraptor setup --config-file data/test_cases/minimal/config.yaml -t local=4 --verbose

-This command runs in local mode (without job submission to an HPC job scheduling system) and uses up to 4 CPU cores (`-t local=4`).
-Since in the settings file we have specified `concurrency: 4`, the data download will be performed in four parallel batches.
+This command runs in local mode (without job submission to an HPC job scheduling system) and uses up to 4 CPU cores (``-t local=4``).
+Since in the *settings file* we have specified :bash:`concurrency: 4`, the data download will be performed in four parallel batches.
 So, with four cores available, four downloads should run in parallel.
-If you had limited the use of resources to, say `-t local=2`, then the download would start with two processes in parallel, and then phylociraptor starts the next two whenever cores become available.
-The whole process should take about 3 minutes to complete.
+If you had limited the use of resources to, say ``-t local=2``, then the download would start with two processes in parallel, and then phylociraptor starts the next two whenever cores become available.

 .. note::

         The flag :bash:`--verbose` in the above command and all the commands below can also be omitted.
 It is used here to viualize pipeline output on screen.

-The setup step above has downloaded a bunch of genomes from NCBI, according to accession numbers we've specified in the `data file`.
+The setup step above has downloaded a bunch of genomes from NCBI, according to accession numbers we've specified in the *data file*.
 The downloaded genome assemblies are in :bash:`results/assemblies`.
 Metadata of downloaded genomes is in :bash:`results/downloaded_genomes`.
-Also, it will download a BUSCO reference gene set.
-We had specified `fungi_odb9` in the `settings file`.
+Also, it downloaded a BUSCO reference gene set.
+We had specified `fungi_odb9` in the *settings file*.
 This set contains 290 genes.
 For this tutorial we want to limit our analyses to 10 random genes from this set.
 Phylociraptor has a utility to subsample an existing BUSCO set.
 The following command will take the original BUSCO set, pick 10 random genes and create a new BUSCO set.
 To ensure that we'll all get the same set of genes we specify a seed for the random number generator.

 Let's run (runtime: 2 seconds):

 .. code-block:: bash

         $ ./phylociraptor util modify-busco -b fungi_odb9 -n 10 --seed 42

 You will be informed that the new BUSCO set is called `fungi_odb9-seed-42-genes-10`.
-We'll have to adjust our `settings file` accordingly to use this set for subsequent analyses.
+We'll have to adjust our *settings file* accordingly to use this set for subsequent analyses.
 Let's make a copy of the file.

 .. code-block:: bash